manatlan/htagapk/make.md

 If you have an unique folder/project : it will use this unique folder/project.

-If you have multiple folder (ex: 'app1', 'app2' folders) : you must provide the folder name (ex: `./make.py app1 test`, `./make.py app1 build`, ... etc ...)
+If you have multiple folder (ex: 'app', 'app2' folders) : you must provide the folder name (ex: `./make.py app2 test`, `./make.py app2 build`, ... etc ...)

 # `./make.py test`